 As I continue my 2019 year in review, I would like to mention that I have already written about my San Diego Summer Fun of 2019 in a previous post.
 I do not want to say the same thing twice (pesky SEO), so if you are interested in additional information, please click on the link above.

-First, I would like to give special accolades to my next adventure, as Torrey Pines is and has always been one of my favorite places in all of San Diego.
+First, I would like to give notable accolades to my next adventure, as Torrey Pines has always been one of my favorite places in San Diego.

-The funny thing is, is that we were not even planning on going here if it wasn’t for the fact that my daughters had two free tickets for the San Diego County State Fair, which is held at the Del Mar Racetrack every year.
+The funny thing is that we were not even planning on going here if it wasn’t because my daughters had two free tickets for the San Diego County State Fair, which is held at the Del Mar Racetrack every year.

-My husband suggested that we drop them off for the day so that we could go on a beach adventure, just the two of us.
-Seeing that Torrey Pines State Beach is just south of the fairground, I found this to be the perfect opportunity to go hiking up on top of the bluffs at Torrey Pines State Natural Reserve.
+My husband suggested we drop them off for the day so we could go on a beach adventure, just the two of us.
+Seeing that Torrey Pines State Beach is just south of the fairground, I found this the perfect opportunity to go hiking up on top of the bluffs at Torrey Pines State Natural Reserve.